 Dependence on nicotine means that a smoker's body needs a regular dose of nicotine in order to function normally.
-When nicotine leaves the body, this might initially lead to various withdrawal symptoms.
-While the duration and number of symptoms varies, on average they last for 3-4 weeks.
+When nicotine leaves the body, it might initially lead to various withdrawal symptoms.
+The duration and amount of symptoms vary.
+On average, they last from 3 to 4 weeks.
 Usually the symptoms are at their strongest during the first week and then gradually ease off.
 Approximately three out of four quitters experience withdrawal symptoms.
 However, it is possible to quit smoking without any major symptoms.